identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 When accessed with a JWT profiled OAuth2 Access Token [RFC9068] presented as a bearer token [RFC6750], a resource provider receives mainly information about the subject in the form of:
 - The `sub` claim,
 - Any user profile claim set by the Authorization Server if applicable,
-- Any Authenticaiton Information claims like the user class of authentication (`acr`claim) or user methord of authentication (claim `amr` [RFC8176])
+- Any Authentication Information claims like the user class of authentication (`acr`claim) or user methord of authentication (claim `amr` [RFC8176])
 - Any Authorization Information if applicable

-The resource provider has very few information about the client, mainly in the form of the `client_id` [RFC8693] claim.
+The resource provider has very little information about the client, mainly in the form of the `client_id` [RFC8693] claim.
 It falls short in several important circumstances, for instance, in [FAPI2.0-Security-Profiles] or [hl7.fhir.uv.smart-app-launch] regulated APIs when they require peculiar client authentication mechanisms to be enforced or transaction specific details to be present in the token.

 This document defines 4 new claims allowing to describe with more precise information the client and metadata on how it interacted with the authorization server during the issuance of the access token.
 It respects description of how to encode access tokens in JWT format.